ncatlab/nlab-content/pages/7/0/7/1/11707/content.md

 | **A posteriori / Explicit** | Constat            | Usine                 |
 | **A priori / Implicit**     | Performance        | Usage                 |

-The point of view of the Transcendental Syntax is that logic studies the relationship between questions (formulas) and their answers (proofs) by means of finite objects.
+The point of view of the Transcendental Syntax is that logic studies the relationship between questions (formulas) which are subjective and their answers (proofs) which are objective, by means of finite objects (because of the intuition that reasoning should be finite).
 In order to do so with as less assumptions about logic as possible, we should start by defining the *answers*, seen as neutral and objective.
 Then we study the sufficient conditions making the logical concepts (proofs, formulas, logical correctness) emerge from the meaningless.
 In reference to [[Kant]], Girard talks about the *conditions of possibility of language*.

 The **answers** corresponds to a space of computational objects called *epistates* which can be evaluated (performance) into a [[normal form]] (constat).
 This is the space where proofs are formulated but not yet considered logically correct.